marcelklehr/toposort/README.md

 ### toposort.array(nodes, edges)

-+ nodes {Array} And array of nodes
++ nodes {Array} An array of nodes
 + edges {Array} As with `toposort`.
-Edges doesn't neccessarily need to contain all the items in `nodes`.
+Edges doesn't necessarily need to contain all the items in `nodes`.
 However, the ordering of the items you don't mention will be undefined.

 Returns: {Array} as per `toposort`